 The County of Los Angeles Department of Animal Care and Control reports our statistics on our website because we feel that transparency is an important part of being a public agency.
 In addition, we want our communities to understand the realities that we face and the impact that our citizens can have on increasing adoptions and decreasing euthanasia.
-We are an “open admission” shelter for 47 cities and the unincorporated areas of Los Angeles County.
-“Open admission” means that we receive all animals from the areas that we serve regardless of age, health, or temperament.

 Please note that the County of Los Angeles operates on a fiscal year basis, which runs from July 1 until June 30 of the following year.
 All of the statistics contained in these reports also follow the fiscal year timeline.